Lawrence A. Stessin Prize

-All full-time tenure track Instructors, all full-time tenure track Assistant Professors and all full-time tenure track Associate Professors at the time the work is published are eligible.
+All full-time tenure track Instructors, all full-time tenure track Assistant Professors, all full-time tenure track Associate Professors, and all Law School contract faculty and Physician Assistant clinical faculty in their first five years of employment at the time the work is published are eligible.
 Tenure designates are considered tenure track.
 Tenured faculty are ineligible.
 An individual must be employed by the University during the selection process and the work must indicate that the author is affiliated with Hofstra University.

 Types of Publication